It is commonly believed that fun and games are incompatible with professionalism in business. It's no different in the automotive industry.

 Graham Hutchings, CEO of PBS

-For example, when playing the leadership of a team in a crisis situation, the behaviors shown in the game are a direct demonstration of the behaviors shown in real life, positive or negative.
+For example, when playing the leadership of a team in a crisis situation, the behaviors exhibited in the game are a direct demonstration of the behaviors exhibited in real life, positive or negative.
 However, without the serious consequences associated with them.
 Through reflection, participants can learn something about their own behavior and then react differently in real-life situations.

 How long have serious games been around?